deeplearning4j/deeplearning4j/glossary.md

 * [GloVe: Global Vectors for Word Representation](http://nlp.stanford.edu/pubs/glove.pdf)

 ### <a name="gradient">Gradient Descent</a>

-Gradient is another word for the rate of change of a neural net as it learns how to reconstruct a dataset.
+The gradient is a derivative, which you will know from [differential calculus](https://en.wikipedia.org/wiki/Differential_calculus).
+That is, it's the ratio of the rate of change of a neural net's parameters and the error it produces, as it learns how to reconstruct a dataset or make guesses about labels.
 The process of minimizing error is called [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent).
-Gradient is synonymous with the idea of a derivative in [differential calculus](https://en.wikipedia.org/wiki/Differential_calculus).
+Descending a gradient has two aspects: choosing the direction to step in (momentum) and choosing the size of the step (learning rate).

         Since MLPs are, by construction, differentiable operators, they can be trained to minimise any differentiable objective function using gradient descent.
 The basic idea of gradient descent is to find the derivative of the objective function with respect to each of the network weights, then adjust the weights in the direction of the negative slope. -Graves